New here? Start with the complete side hustle guide →

 Pinterest Trends at trends.pinterest.com shows you what’s growing in search volume on the platform.
 Use it to:

-• Find topics gaining momentum before they become highly competitive
+• Find topics gaining momentum before they get highly competitive

-• Identify seasonal peaks so you can plan content ahead of time
+• Spot seasonal peaks so you can plan content ahead of time

-• Validate that a content idea you’re considering has real search volume
+• Check that an idea you’re considering has real search volume behind it

 Make checking Pinterest Trends a monthly habit.
-It takes 15 minutes and can meaningfully inform your content planning.
+It takes 15 minutes and can meaningfully shape your content planning.

 Look at Your Own Analytics

 Your Pinterest Analytics tells you what’s already working.
-Go to your top-performing pins — the ones getting the most clicks — and ask: what topic is this?
+Go to your top-performing pins — the ones getting the most clicks — and ask: what’s the topic?
 What headline style?
 What format?

 Your existing data is telling you what your audience wants more of.
 Use it.